 Marijuana use by adolescents is especially dangerous.
 Experts agree that our brains are still developing until sometime in our 20s.
 The last part of the brain to develop is the frontal cortex, which many consider to be the rational part of a teenager’s brain.
 This is the part of the brain that helps us set and achieve goals, focus our attention, predict the consequences of our actions, and control our impulses.
 Any of us young enough to remember being teenagers know how difficult it is at this age to really understand the long-term consequences of our actions.
 This is why teenagers drive so unsafely that their car insurance premiums are so high.

 While the brain is still developing, it is especially sensitive to drug and alcohol use.
-A number of clinical studies have found changes in the brains of adolescents that use marijuana.
+A number of clinical studies have found changes in the brains of adolescents who use marijuana.
 While this issue is still a matter of some debate in the medical and scientific field, my belief is that the risks are simply too high to condone the use of this drug in those whose brains are still developing.
 The research is also clear, that teens are more susceptible to developing an addiction to marijuana than adults.
 I’ve worked with thousands of teens over the last 25 years.
-I have never met one who regularly smokes marijuana who isn’t struggling academically, socially, or emotionally.
+I have never met someone who regularly and habitually smokes marijuana who isn’t struggling academically, socially, or emotionally.

 To find out more about my services, visit my Drug and Alcohol Counseling page.